Telephone: +44(0)24 765 23037

 Lucia Bracco Bruce ; Project: "Burriers’ Matters, Femininities, and Drug-Trafficking: A case study of Women Imprisoned for Drug Trafficking in Peru" funded by the Chancellor's International Scholarship.

 Chamberlen, A (Forthcoming) Embodying Punishment: Emotions, Identities and Lived Experiences in Women’s Prisons, Clarendon Studies in Criminology Series, Oxford University Press.

-Chamberlen, A. and Carvalho H. (in press) 'The Thrill of the Chase: Punishment, Hostility and the Prison Crisis', Social & Legal Studies.
+Chamberlen, A. and Carvalho H. (Online First) 'The Thrill of the Chase: Punishment, Hostility and the Prison Crisis', Social & Legal Studies.
+View

 Carvalho, H. and Chamberlen, A. (2017) 'Why Punishment Pleases: Punitive Feelings in a World of Hostile Solidarity', Punishment and Society [OnlineFirst].
 View